Hub-OS/documentation-website/docs/01-client/00-getting-started.md

-# Getting Started
+# Getting Started - Client

 This guide provides information on creating mods for the client.
-For creating custom servers, take a look at the [server documentation](/server/minimal-setup)
+For creating custom servers, take a look at the [server documentation](/server/getting-started)

 ## Steps